OfferZen-Community/arinsuretech/README.md

 ### Getting started

-- [ ] Join [Slack](https://offerzen-make.slack.com/), introduce yourself in #introductions, and check in with your team channel
+- [ ] Join [Make Slack](https://offerzen-make.slack.com/), introduce yourself in #introductions, and check in with your team channel
 - [ ] Learn about the [how, where and why](agenda.md) of Make Days
 - [ ] Complete prep activities and check out the further reading and info